JSv4/OpenContracts/docs/extract_and_retrieval/document_data_extract.md

 2. **Fieldset**: A set of columns defining the structure of the data to be extracted.
 3. **LlamaIndex**: A library used for efficient vector search and retrieval of relevant document sections.
 4. **AI Agents**: Intelligent agents that analyze the retrieved document sections and extract structured data.
-5. **Marvin**: A library that facilitates the parsing and extraction of structured data from text.
+5. **[Marvin](https://github.com/prefecthq/marvin)**: A library that facilitates the parsing and extraction of structured data from text.

 The extract process is initiated by creating an `Extract` object that specifies the document corpus and the fieldset defining the desired data structure.
 The process is then broken down into individual tasks for each document and column combination, allowing for parallel processing and scalability.

 ## Detailed Walkthrough

-Let's dive into the code and understand how the extract process works step by step.
+Here's how the extract process works step by step.

 ### 1. Initiating the Extract Process